hunan-rostomyan/index/README.md

     - useful for efficient phrasal queries
     - supports induction of titles (line_num == 2)
   - decided not to do [stemming](https://en.wikipedia.org/wiki/Stemming)
+* 01/21/17
+  - introduced TitleIndexer, ContextIndexer
+  - added options to search by title or by content in the web app
+  - refactored `repo` module
+  - extracted dict to json routine into a utility function

 ### Sources
 * The set of stop words is from [Kevin Bougé](https://sites.google.com/site/kevinbouge/stopwords-lists).